-Unless this Beneficial Interest Certificate shall have been executed by an authorized officer of the Owner Trustee, by manual signature, this Beneficial Interest Certificate shall not entitle the holder hereof to any benefit under the Trust Agreement or be valid for any purpose.
+Unless this Beneficial Interest Certificate shall have been executed by an authorized officer of the Owner Trustee, by manual signature, this Beneficial Interest Certificate shall not entitle the holder hereof to any benefit under the Trust Agreement or any other Related Document or be valid for any purpose.

-THIS SHALL BE CONSTRUED IN ACCORDANCE WITH THE LAWS OF THE STATE OF DELAWARE, AND THE OBLIGATIONS, RIGHTS AND REMEDIES OF THE PARTIES HEREUNDER SHALL BE DETERMINED IN ACCORDANCE WITH SUCH LAWS.
+THIS BENEFICIAL INTEREST CERTIFICATE SHALL BE CONSTRUED IN ACCORDANCE WITH THE BENEFICIAL INTEREST CERTIFICATE LAWS OF THE STATE OF DELAWARE, AND THE OBLIGATIONS, RIGHTS AND REMEDIES OF THE PARTIES HEREUNDER SHALL BE DETERMINED IN ACCORDANCE WITH SUCH LAWS.

 [REVERSE OF CERTIFICATE]

-The Beneficial Interest Certificate does not represent an obligation of, or an interest in, the Owner Trustee or any of Affiliates or in the related and no recourse may be had against such parties or their assets, or such right, title and interest except as expressly set forth or contemplated herein or in the Trust Agreement .
-In addition, this Beneficial Interest Certificate is not guaranteed by any governmental agency or instrumentality and is limited in right of payment to certain collections and recoveries with respect to the related as more specifically set forth in the Trust Agreement .
-A copy of such may be examined by any Certificate Holder upon written request during normal business hours at Corporate Trust Office and at such other places, if any, designated by the Owner Trustee.
+The Beneficial Interest Certificate does not represent an obligation of, or an interest in, the Owner Trustee, the Transferor, or any of their respective its Affiliates or in the related Class B Interest or the related Transfer and Auction Agreement Trust Property and no recourse may be had against such parties or their assets, or such right, title and interest except as expressly set forth or contemplated herein or in the Trust Agreement or the other Related Documents.
+In addition, this Beneficial Interest Certificate is not guaranteed by any governmental agency or instrumentality and is limited in right of payment to certain collections and recoveries with respect to the related Class B Interest and the related Transfer and Auction Agreement, in each case Trust Property as more specifically set forth in the Trust Agreement and such Transfer and Auction Agreement.
+A copy of each of such agreements agreement may be examined by any Certificate Holder upon written request during normal business hours at its the Corporate Trust Office of the Trust and at such other places, if any, designated by the Owner Trustee.

-The Trust Agreement permits, with certain exceptions therein provided, the amendment thereof and the modification of the rights and obligations of the parties thereto and the rights of the Certificate Holders under the Trust Agreement at any time with the consent of the Requisite Holders acting together as a single class (which consent of any Holder of this Beneficial Interest Certificate shall be conclusive and binding on such Holder and on all future Holders of this Certificate, or any Beneficial Interest Certificate issued upon the transfer hereof or in exchange hereof or in lieu hereof whether or not notation of such consent is made thereon).
-The Trust Agreement also permits the amendment thereof, in certain limited circumstances, without the consent of the Holders of any of the Beneficial Interest Certificates or the .
+The Trust Agreement permits, with certain exceptions therein provided, the amendment thereof and the modification of the rights and obligations of the parties thereto and the rights of the Certificate Holders under the Trust Agreement at any time with the consent of the Requisite Instrument Certificate Holders acting together as a single class (which consent of any Holder of this Beneficial Interest Certificate shall be conclusive and binding on such Holder and on all future Holders of this Beneficial Interest Certificate, or any Beneficial Interest Certificate issued upon the transfer hereof or in exchange hereof or in lieu hereof whether or not notation of such consent is made thereon).
+The Trust Agreement also permits the amendment thereof, in certain limited circumstances, without the consent of the Holders of any of the Beneficial Interest Certificates or the Notes Tahiti Note.

 As provided in the Trust Agreement and subject to certain limitations therein set forth, the transfer of this Beneficial Interest Certificate is registerable in the Certificate Register upon surrender of this Beneficial Interest Certificate for registration of transfer at the Certificate Registrar Office, accompanied by a written instrument of transfer in form satisfactory to the Certificate Registrar duly executed by the Holder hereof or such Holder=s attorney duly authorized in writing, and thereupon one or more new Beneficial Interest Certificates of authorized denominations evidencing the same aggregate interest in the Trust will be issued to the designated transferee.
 The initial Certificate Registrar appointed under the Trust Agreement is the Owner Trustee.